Clooos/Bubble-Card/README.md

   }
 ```

-To change the font size of all Bubble Cards:
+To change the font size of any Bubble Card:

 ```yaml
 styles: |